-To book Infant, Child, or Military Fares for international flights, please contact us to book via phone at 1-800-I-FLY-SWA (1-800-435-9792).
+To book a Military Fare for international flights, please contact us to book via phone at 1-800-I-FLY-SWA (1-800-435-9792).
 After booking, you can view or cancel existing international itineraries for any of these fare types online at Southwest.com.

 Yes!
 Users are able to book international flights via the 5.6.1+ versions of the Android and iOS mobile apps or the Southwest.com mobile website.

 Yes, we will accept bookings for groups of 10 or more for all flights (including international flights) as part of our Group Travel program, which offers several additional benefits.
 Group bookings must be made via phone.
 Customers calling from within the United States can contact Group Reservations at 1 (800) 308-5037 Monday – Friday between the hours of 7:00am 10:00pm, Central Time.

 You must provide your passport information prior to checking in for your flight, but it is not required in order to make a reservation.
 You may do so during the booking process at Southwest.com, after you book your flight online, during the online check in process, or at the airport on your day of travel using a kiosk or at the Southwest Airlines Ticket Counter.
 To reduce wait times at the airport, we highly recommend that you enter your required passport information online at Southwest.com prior to travel.